 3) What is your favourite scale, and why?

-Still 1:18, because more detail, more car for the money.
-There was a time I wanted to change to 1:43 because the variety and choice was much bigger, but in the end, I stuck to 1:18.
+Still, 1:18, because of more detail, more car for the money.
+There was a time I wanted to change to 1:43 because the variety and choice were much bigger, but in the end, I stuck to 1:18.